cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-the-evolution-of-the-web-from-html-to-webassembly.md

   </figcaption>
 </figure>

-# The Three Layers of The Web
+# The World Wide Web

 The [World Wide Web (WWW)](https://en.wikipedia.org/wiki/World_Wide_Web), as we know it today, is basically a vast collection of data accessible through **the internet**.
-The internet ensures that this data is constantly transmitted over devices (mostly via cables) and rendered by **web browsers**.
+The internet ensures that this data is constantly transmitted over from servers to clients.
+Most users perceive the web through the data rendered by **web browsers**.
 Browsers are software applications that rely on various **web technologies** to transform the data into more established and human-friendly web pages.
-These three core layers keep the web running today.
+These three core layers (highlighted in bold) are responsible of keeping the web running today.
-And this post is mostly about the last layer.
+This post dives deep into the last layer: web technologies.

+But before that, let's take a look at the big picture:

 ```mermaid
 %%{init: {'theme':'base'}}%%